Mixing times via super-fast coupling: Introduction

-\subsection{Preliminary details.}
+\subsection{Preliminary details}

-Suppose that the number of cards $n$ is fixed and define ${\cal S} = \{0, 1, \dots, n-1\}$, and supppose ${\cal S}^2$ is the state space of a sequence of iid random variables $\{\tau_t ~ : ~ t \in \mathbb{Z} \}$ which are uniformly distributed on ${\cal S}^2.$ We will also assume, or construct, a bijection from ${\cal S}^2$ to the set of mechanisms creating a sequence of transpositions (or identity) on ${\cal S}.$ Each $\tau_t$ thus produces independent uniform transpositions, although there is a probability of $\frac{1}{n}$ that there will be no change in the ordering of the deck.
-Given an initial probability distribution on $S_n$, we let the law of the distribution on $S_n$ be actualized by a random permutation $X_t$ describing the images of cards $0$, $1, \dots, n-1$ in order.
-This gives a well defined Markov Chain.
-It will sometimes be useful to Possionify the Markov Chain to continuous time with iid exponentially distributed interarrival times.
-In other words, $\tau_t$ occurs at a time $t_m=T_1 + T_2 +\dots + T_m$ where ${T_m}$ are iid mean one exponentially distributed random variables.
-We denote the law of the totality of this setup by ${\cal P}$, and if $\lambda$ is the distribution of the initial configuration we denote the law of this conditional distribution by ${\cal P}|\lambda.$
+Suppose that the number of cards $n$ is fixed and define ${\cal S} = \{0, 1, \dots, n-1\}$, and suppose ${\cal S}^2$ is the state space of a sequence of i.i.d. random pairs $<{\bf a},{\bf b}>$ which are uniformly distributed on ${\cal S}^2$.
+Each pair $<{\bf a},{\bf b}>$ generates an independent transposition, although there is a probability of $\frac{1}{n}$ that there will be no change in the ordering of the deck.
+Given an initial probability distribution on $S_n$, we let the law of the distribution on $S_n$ be actualized by a random permutation $X_t$ describing the configurations of cards.
+This gives a well defined Markov chain.
+It will sometimes be useful to Poissonify the Markov chain to continuous time with i.i.d. exponentially distributed interarrival times.